Let’s be honest; you don’t ever hear the kids screaming, “Muuum not another beach holiday, please!”

 Dive into the legends of Longreach at the Australian Stockman’s Hall of Fame and Qantas Founders Museum.
 They’ll leave with inspired minds and grand plans to one day become astronauts, pilots and archaeologists.

-If they’re begging for a more rugged and raw adventure (likely the boys), show them firsthand what it’s truly like to live on the land 1800 kilometres west of Brisbane – in comparison to a 450m2 house block in the ‘burbs – in the remote Far West.
+If they’re begging for a more rugged and raw adventure, show them firsthand what it’s truly like to live on the land 1800 kilometres west of Brisbane – in comparison to a 450m2 house block in the ‘burbs – in the remote Far West.
 Then, show them how easy it is to gain a new outback mate as you pass through friendly Stonehenge, Jundah and Betoota.

 Spot the aircraft hangers parked out front of the Birdsville Hotel and let all that pent-up long drive energy out with an afternoon playing in the Simpson Desert.
 Don’t forget to snap the obligatory ‘oh what a feeling’ photo on top of the Big Red sand dune.